 - a.
-OSHA provides three options for the response level to incipient stage fires. - Option A. Requires all employees to evacuate the workplace when a fire alarm sounds
+OSHA provides three options for the response level to incipient stage fires. - Option A. Requires all employees to evacuate the workplace when a fire alarm sounds. - Option B. Provides portable fire extinguishers and designates personnel to use them to fight incipient stage fires. - Option C. Provides portable fire extinguishers and permits all personnel to fight incipientstage fires.

-- Option B. Provides portable fire extinguishers and designates personnel to use them to fight incipient stage fires. - Option C. Provides portable fire extinguishers and permits all personnel to fight incipient stage fires. - b.
-Spartan College has elected to exercise OSHA Option C whereby all Spartan personnel (on a voluntary basis) are designated to fight incipient stage fires.
-Ideally, the instructor nearest the fire should be the first person to "fight" the fire. - c.
-By electing to exercise OSHA Option C, Spartan College has provided a copy of the Spartan College Emergency Operation Plan to each employee and will provide initial fire extinguisher training recurring annual training as required to both students and faculty.
+- b.
+Spartan College has elected to exercise OSHA Option B whereby designated and trained personnel (on a voluntary basis) are designated to fight incipient stage fires.
+Ideally, the employee nearest the fire should be the first person to "fight" the fire. - c.
+By electing to exercise OSHA Option B, Spartan College has provided a copy of the Spartan College Emergency Operation Plan to each employee and will provide initial fire extinguisher training recurring annual training as required.
 Spartan also has instructed their personnel that they must evacuate a building immediately if the fire becomes uncontrollable.